jburzynski/TypeGenDocs/source/attributes.rst

 ============================

 Since TypeGen 1.2, there is an option to specify a default output path for a member's type, which will be used if no *ExportTs...* attribute is present for this type.
-The path is relative to the project's folder (when using CLI) or generator's base directory (when generating programmatically).
+The path is relative to the global TypeScript output directory.

 .. code-block:: csharp